sebastienros/fluid/README.md

 #### Results

 Fluid is faster and allocates less memory than all other well-known .NET Liquid parsers.
-For parsing, Fluid is at least 25% faster than Scriban, allocating at least 50% less memory.
+For parsing, Fluid is at least 33% faster than Scriban, allocating 3 times less memory.
-For rendering, Fluid is at least twice as fast as Scriban, allocating 25% less memory.
+For rendering, Fluid is 3 times faster than Scriban, allocating 2 times less memory.
-Compared to DotLiquid, Fluid is 6 times faster, and allocates 5 times less memory.
+Compared to DotLiquid, Fluid renders 5 times faster, and allocates 10 times less memory.

 ```
 BenchmarkDotNet=v0.12.1, OS=Windows 10.0.19042